Dental Bonding vs. Veneers: Which One?

 Tooth enamel is what you see covering the outside of your teeth.
 Made up of a high percentage of minerals that enable its strength, enamel protects the more sensitive layers of teeth underneath.

-When enamel is removed for veneers, your teeth are permanently altered and changes are irreversible.
-Enamel does not grow back.Bonding, on the other hand, maintains more of your natural tooth structure while still fixing unwanted problems.
+When enamel is removed for veneers, your teeth are modified and changes are technically irreversible.
+Enamel does not grow back.
+For many, this is acceptable as the teeth are severely stained or present in a way that is undesirable.
+Altering and covering them up is simply part of the agreement.Bonding, on the other hand, maintains more of your natural tooth structure while still fixing unwanted problems.

 4. Total Time Commitment and Cost